-- " Population Estimates: The estimated population for the Broads Authority has been drawn from midyear population estimates at Lower Super Output Area (LSOA) level.
-The boundaries of the Broads Authority do not follow LSOA boundaries, so we have best fitted the data to the Broads Authority area. - " Population Projections: The population projections have been derived using trends from within the changes of the population estimates.
-Migration trends have been estimated for the Broads Authority based upon the growth in population each year minus any changes due to births and deaths. - Household Projections: To convert population projections to household projections requires the use of household headship rates.
+- Population Estimates: The estimated population for the Broads Authority has been drawn from midyear population estimates at Lower Super Output Area (LSOA) level.
+The boundaries of the Broads Authority do not follow LSOA boundaries, so we have best fitted the data to the Broads Authority area.
+ONS Mid-Year population estimates (MYE) are used instead of ONS projections because MYE are available at LSOA level while the projections are not. - Population Projections: The population projections have been derived using trends from within the changes of the population estimates.
+Migration trends have been estimated for the Broads Authority based upon the growth in population each year minus any changes due to births and deaths. - Whousehold Projections: To convert population projections to household projections requires the use of household headship rates.
 These have never been produced for national parks, so for the Broads Authority we have used the headship rates for the 6 local authority areas covering the Broads Authority.
 What this means is that for example, the probability that a 50 year old man living in the Broads Authority is the oldest member of a couple without children is the same as the weighted probability of a 50 year old man in the 6 local authorities covering the Broads Authority being the oldest member of a couple without children. - " Vacant, Holiday and Second Homes: the household projections are uplifted to consider the impact of properties which are not occupied.
 The housing authorities covering the Broads Authority provided additional information on current vacant, second and holiday homes, but this information was difficult to reconcile and use consistently.
 This was because the data didn't include any measures for vacancies due to households moving to and from a property.
 For this reason, for areas such as national parks, we use data from the 2011 Census, which gave a total rate of 18.9% being second homes or vacant. - " Household Affordability: Modelling household affordability is a complex process which draws upon a wide range of data.
 It takes the type of households projected to be living in an area and considers their affordability.
 Therefore, if there is projected to be a growing number of young family households in an area this will have a different impact on the need for affordable housing than if the growth in households is coming from older persons.
 The model is based upon a mixture of data sources covering the tenure of existing households, house prices, rents, housing benefit take-up and incomes, all of which interact with each other. - 2.20.
 The next section of this report considers the demographic information for the Broads Authority which then feed in to the housing needs model.